Krish529-beep/HireSense/README.md

 3. The backend extracts profile context and sends a structured prompt to the AI model.
 4. The backend validates and normalizes the AI response before saving it.
 5. The frontend shows the report in sections: technical questions, behavioral questions, roadmap, score, and skill gaps.
+6. After report generation, the user can open a report-aware chat panel to ask questions about the resume, role, questions, roadmap, and preparation strategy.
-6. The user can return to recent reports or generate a tailored resume PDF from a report.
+7. The user can return to recent reports or generate a tailored resume PDF from a report.

 ## Tech Stack